dotnet/csharplang/proposals/csharp-7.0/local-functions.md

 Unless you convert a local function to a delegate, capturing is done into frames that are value types.
 That means you don't get any GC pressure from using local functions with capturing.

+### Reachability

+We add to the spec

+> The body of a statement-bodied lambda expression or local function is considered reachable.